An autumn oak tree. Its leaves are red and yellow. On one side of the tree is a track heading into the distance. On the other side is a green field.

 Hannah is a dark skinned woman with curly black shoulder length hair.
 She is wearing a blue shirt and looking to the left.

 Hannah leads our tech justice work.
 This is a new community focused project that’s about to kick off.
+Hannah proposed this project when we interviewed her.

 Love is Hannah’s favourite Catalyst value